 Add the aromatics to the melted butter.
 Add the spice mixture once it begins to bubble.
 Cook until fragrant, about 45 seconds.

-To thicken the chilli, mash a few of the beans against the pot's side with a spoon.
+To thicken the chili, mash a few of the beans against the pot's side with a spoon.
 Taste it and adjust the seasoning to your liking.
 Spend an additional 10 minutes cooking after adding the heavy cream.
 Cut the heat off.

 The medicinal fungus chaga (Inonotus obliquus) is indigenous to Russia, Siberia, Europe, Canada, the northern United States, and East Asia.
 This fungus may grow on a variety of different deciduous tree species, such as beech, oak, alder, and ash, although it mostly thrives on birch trees (Betula spp.).
 On the trunks of these trees, chaga grows as a conk, a dark brown or black woody growth that resembles a crusty, charred mass.